akhilkarra/agentomics/docs/agentomics_blog.md

 ## Conclusion

-Agentomics represents a new approach in understanding macroeconomic systems.
-By combining LLMs, agent-based modeling, and economic theory, it provides a new tool for exploring the complexities of financial systems.
-Whether you’re an economist, technologist, or curious learner, Agentomics offers a new perspective for economic simulation.
+Agentomics provides a practical framework for developers looking to build agent-based systems using the `langroid` framework.
+By leveraging LLMs, agent-based modeling, and economic theory, it offers a hands-on approach to creating intelligent simulations.
+Whether you’re an AI developer, technologist, or researcher, Agentomics is a valuable guide to constructing and exploring agentic systems with real-world applications.